-The tablet is a type of product that you do not hear much about because the smartphones are more and more powerful and the size of the display is generous or because the market for the two in one is cannibalizing exactly that of the tablets.
-And then can you still buy a tablet?
-My choice is relegated to the CUBE T12, which at just less than the 80 Euro offers all the indispensable and even more.
-Continue reading our review and if you are interested in purchasing, hurry up because the offer is limited.
-You can find the T12 Cube at the store on line Banggood.com.
+The tablet is a type of product that you don't hear so much about as smartphones are increasingly performing and with generous display sizes or because the two-in-one market is cannibalizing that of tablets.
+And then can it be worthwhile to buy a tablet again?
+My choice fell on the Cube T12, which a poco less than 80 euros offers everything you need and more.
+Keep reading our review and if you are interested in buying, hurry up because the offer is limited.
+You can find the Cube T12 at the online store Banggood.com.

 The sales package already makes sense that inside we will find one economic product, as it is made of a recycled cardboard with the company's logo in good view and some specifications on the back of the box.

-Finally we also find a small one card with company certification regarding the checks carried out on the product, a kind of quality bulletin.
-Perhaps the endowment is unproductive given the origin of the tablet, but the intent of the company is still appreciable.
-Finally store it online Banggood.com who provided the sample also paid us a wall charger with 2A outlet with European plug.
+Finally we also find a small one card with company certification regarding the checks carried out on the product, a sort of quality stamp.
+Maybe the endowment is poco exploitable given the origin of the tablet but the intent of the company is still appreciable.
+Finally, the online store Banggood.com who provided the sample also paid us a wall charger with 2A outlet with European plug.

 DESIGN AND MATERIALS

 The T12 Cube is an economical tablet but in spite of that the body is made of satin aluminum which engages the display frame with one milling finishing most of the perimeter.
 On the top profile there is the on / off button and the volume bar also made of metal.
 The right profile is completely free, while the lower profile hosts them two system casks which therefore offer a stereo sound.